-With the exception of English teachers, all of our missionary staff at La Providencia, short (>1 year) and long term (1-3 years), will have the express purpose to identify, train, pray with, and be replaced by local professional Honduran nationals in their particular areas of expertise.
-Currently, our entire La Providencia staff, except for our Academy’s English teachers, are Honduran nationals.
-All of the workers on site at La Providencia have been chosen for their skill level as well as their character and desire to serve God.
-Ultimately, it is much more likely that the community and staff will own the project and become self-sustaining if the project is run by peers from their own community and culture.
+National leadership and staff is absolutely critical to the success of any community.
+All of the workers on site should be from within country and chosen for their skill level as well as their character and desire to serve God.
+Ultimately, it is much more likely that a community and staff will own the project and become self-sustaining if the project is run by peers from their own community and culture.

-The house parents are arguably the most crucial part of our model.
-These Honduran, Christian, married couples will raise these children as their own.
-They must complete an intense interview process before we will allow them to have their own home of children.
-One of the two parents in each home will hold jobs in the community or at the orphanage, and they will have the freedom to function as an individual family.
+The parents in the family homes, who are Christian, married couples, are arguably the most crucial part of the framework, raising orphaned children as their own.
+It is extremely important all couples complete an intense interview process before being allowed to have their own home of children.
+Under the framework, one of the two parents in each home has a job in the local community and they will have the freedom to function as an individual family.
 Within reason, they will choose which activities they want to attend, what church they want to attend, and how basic household duties are managed.